wkasdorp/forest-2-domains/README.md

 DCs in each domain, a small IP space of 10.0.0.0/22 (meaning 10.0.0.0 up to 10.0.3.255), etc. Each VM will have the AD-related management tools installed.
-By default, the VMs are of type DS1_v2, meaning 3.5 GB of memory, one core and SSD storage.
+By default, the VMs are of type DS1_v2, meaning 3.5 GB of memory and one CPU core.
 This is plenty for a simple Active Directory.
+The disk type defaults to Standard SSD, which is low latency but also low IOPS.
+This is fine for Active Directory.
 The only thing you really need to do is to supply an admin password.
 Make sure it is 8 characters or more, and complex.
 You know the drill.